Cole-Maguire/hots-randomiser/README.md

 ## Getting Started

-1. Clone the git directory
+1. Clone the git directory.
-2. Run `npm install` in project root folder to install dependencies from `package.json`
+2. Run `npm install` in project root folder to install dependencies from `package.json`.
-3. Run `npm start` in project root folder to start
+3. Run `npm start` in project root folder to start app.